Morocco Weather, climate and geography

 Rain falls from November to March in coastal areas, and the country is mostly dry with high temperatures in summer and a cooler climate in the mountains.
 Marrakech and Agadir enjoy an average temperature of 21°C (70ºF) during the winter.

 Owing to the relatively high winter temperatures, and summers that are dry rather than unbearably humid, Morocco is an all-year round destination.
-If you really want to avoid the heat, the best time to visit is during the shoulder seasons of April to May, and September to November.
+If you really want to avoid the heat, the best time to visit is during the shoulder seasons of April to May (or maybe even early June), and September to November.

-Morocco is located on the westernmost tip of north Africa, bordering Algeria to the east, Mauritania and the disputed territory of Western Sahara to the southwest and southeast, the Atlantic ocean to the west and the Mediterranean to the north.
+Morocco is located on the westernmost tip of north Africa, bordering Algeria to the east, Mauritania and the disputed territory of Western Sahara to the south, the Atlantic ocean to the west, and the Mediterranean to the north.

 Running through the middle of the country is the Atlas mountain range.
-The Middle Atlas range sweeps up from the south, rising to over 3,000m (9,850ft), covered with woodlands of pine, oak and cedar, open pastureland and small lakes.
+The Middle Atlas range sweeps up from the south, rising to over 2,000m (6,562ft).
+It’s known for woodlands of pine, oak and cedar, open pastureland, and small lakes.
 The Rif Mountains run along the north coast.
-Often snow-covered in winter, Morocco’s mountains are home to the country’s significant indigenous Berber population.
+Often snow-covered in winter, Morocco's mountains are home to the country's significant indigenous Berber population.

-The long stretch of Atlantic coast down Morocco’s western side features cool breezes and long sandy beaches.
+The long stretch of Atlantic coast down Morocco's western side features cool breezes and long sandy beaches.
 It is separated from the mountainous region by wide swathes of fertile plains.
-To the north, is the Mediterranean coast, just a stone’s throw from the European continent – Gibraltar is an hour’s ferry ride away.
+To the north is the Mediterranean coast, just a stone's throw from the European continent – Gibraltar is one hour’s ferry ride.

-In the south of the country, the Sahara is the largest desert in the world.
+The Sahara—the largest desert in the world—stretches its toes into southern Morocco.
 Far from being featureless, it is dotted with fascinating traditional villages and cool oases.